 Rainy days in the tropical summer are very pretty... and greatly anticipated by locals (who doesn’t love a bit of puddle stomping?).
 Weather-watching during summer is practically a sport up this way, with bookies and punters betting on everything including day, time and amount of water felled during a downpour.

 The affectionately-named ‘Green Season’ – called as such, well, because everything’s luscious and green – kicks in each year between December and April.
 With it comes longer, balmier days, a lot of sunshine, and (bingo) plenty of rain.
 No one can change the weather, so with true tropical North Queensland attitude, it’s best you pull on your double pluggers and make the most of your day!
-Below are ten of our favourite rainy day activities to whet your appetite (yep…..we went there!);
+Below are nine of our favourite rainy day activities to 'wet' your appetite (#sorrynotsorry).

 Only one-hundred and thirty-odd million years in the making, Mossman Gorge is located in the heart of the oldest continuously surviving rainforest in the world, the Daintree Rainforest.
 Get your David Attenborough on and take a Ngadiku Dreamtime Walk with the local Kuku Yalanji people to explore nature, bush foods, listen to cultural stories and understand the importance of the wet season to the ecosystems here in the tropics.

+Now, THIS is our kind of rainy day activity!
 There’s something quite luxurious about massages on holidays.
-Well, massages anytime, but especially massages on holidays in the middle of the rainforest with the sound of rain on the roof.
+Well, massages anytime, but especially massages on holidays with the sound of rain on the roof.
 You with us?
-Set in the Daintree rainforest 20 minutes north of Port Douglas, Healing Waters Spa at Silky Oaks Lodge is the pinnacle of natural luxury.
-Surrounded by the lush foliage of the Daintree Rainforest, these guys know how to spa.
+Set in a beautiful tropical oasis in Port Douglas, Niramaya Villas & Spa is the pinnacle of natural luxury.
+Surrounded by the lush gardens, these guys know how to spa.
 It’s impossible not to feel completely absorbed in a cocoon of tranquillity.

 Pop on your raincoat and wellies and immerse yourself in the Habitat’s lush rainforest environment and animals of the Wet Tropics.
 Walk the Predator Plank to play I Spy with Babinda, the 4.2M crocodile that lives in the billabong below; check out the python enclosures inside away from the rain, and interact with curlews, frogmouths and kookaburras whilst having an afternoon snack at the Curlew Café.